Principal Investigator

 Daniel Sensen

 Daniel investigates how adolescents and young adults update their beliefs when consuming information on social media.
 Using a Bayesian framework, he examines how uncertainty, along with source and message characteristics, shape belief updates and susceptibility to misinformation among the youth.
-Co-advised by Wouter van den Bos (UvA).
+Co-advised with Wouter van den Bos (UvA).

 Research master students